DennisSchulmeister/MiniClavier/puredata/README.md

 The synthesizer is implemented with PD-L2Ork, since this works the most stable on my system.
 But it is also tested with PD Vanilla to make sure it can easily be embedded with libpd into a host app later.
-Except for the UI in `main.pd` this seems to work reansonably well.
+Except for the UI in `main.pd` this seems to work reasonably well.

 Root Directory
 --------------